Pruning Techniques

 Remove Damaged Branches and Thin Dense Growth

 Plants with a mounding habit often have smaller leaves and softer branches.
 They are easily tidied up and reduced in size by making thinning cuts 2" to 8" below their current height.
-Removing unruly branches, dead wood and older stems at the base also helps renew this type of shrub.
+Removing unruly branches, dead wood and older stems at the base also helps rejuvenate this type of shrub.

-When to Prune
+When to Prune Container Trees and Shrubs

 pruning